401(k)-Plans and German taxation

 This ruling is also applicable to US citizens who relocate to Germany and withdraw money while being tax resident in Germany.
 The difference to the above mentioned court case is that US citizens have to declare such withdrawals in their US tax return as ordinary income.
 This is due to the fact that the so called saving clause (Article 1 (4) DTC USA) allows the US to tax its citizens regardless of where they are resident.
-A double taxation scenario is avoided or mellowed reduced? mitigated? by the fact that the USA will credit the German income tax against the federal US income tax.
+A double taxation scenario is mitigated by the fact that the USA will credit the German income tax against the federal US income tax.
 If the German tax on the withdrawal is higher than the US tax the combined tax burden will be higher than the US income tax alone.
 Therefore this ruling also applies for US expatriates who relocate to Germany and withdraw money from a plan of major importance.

 Various questions surrounding withdrawals from foreign pension plans are still to be resolved:

 (1) Which plans are covered by the above ruling?

 The ruling covers withdrawals from a 401(k)-plan.
 The same should also apply for other company plans and plans of the US government or other institutions.
 Protocol 16 (a) aa to the DTC USA specifies the following plans which are accepted by the German tax authorities: